-Gideon’s Bakehouse Cookie is a nearly half-pound, chocolate-covered treat, and today’s copycat is just as decadent—a bakery-style chocolate chip cookie packed with three types of chocolate and topped with sea salt flakes.
+Gideon’s Bakehouse Cookie is nearly half a pound, and this copycat is just as decadent with bakery-style cookies packed with three chocolates and topped with sea salt.

 If you prefer thinner, crispier bakery-style cookies, you’ll love these Bakery M&M Cookies!